ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 Create and work with Free ADX cluster.

-### Challenge 1, Task 1: Create an ADX cluster and Database
+### Challenge 1, Task 1: Create an ADX cluster and Database and review the free cluster home page and the Azure Data Explorer Web UI

 Create your free cluster and database here: https://aka.ms/kustofree.

 <img width="515" alt="image" src="https://user-images.githubusercontent.com/78459999/220317774-d3de5eba-1a6c-4c70-bdeb-06ea67280f9b.png">

-## Challenge 1, Task 2: Review the free cluster home page and the Azure Data Explorer Web UI
 On your My Cluster page, you'll see the following:

 Your cluster's name, the option to upgrade to a full cluster, and the option to delete the cluster.